 Yeah, it's another cheat...
 So sue me.
 In fact, Aniplex's page for Densetsu Kyojin/Legendary Giant God Ideon (also known as Space Runaway Ideon) is so barren of info that I can't tell if they have the original 1980-1981 TV series, the two 1982 movies (which were funded by Sanrio, the Hello Kitty people!), or both, but I'll still include this in general.
 Anyway, long before Neon Genesis Evangelion did the whole "Killing everything & everyone you've ever loved" ending, Ideon did the same in a much, much more violent & unsettling fashion.
 In fact, Ideon's ending is so legendary that almost everyone thinks that the Ideon itself destroys the universe, but in reality it only destroys about a galaxy's worth of existence...
 Yes, Hello Kitty paid for the destruction of an entire galaxy, so don't you ever piss that cat off.
 Still, even if you already know how Ideon ends, there's the entire journey to get through & Daisuki would be a nice place for people to make their way through the death & destruction that only Yoshiyuki Tomino can do.

 Much like Ideon, Aniplex's page for this title is barren, but at least it has an image.
-1988-1989's Yoroiden/Legendary Armor Samurai Trooper was Sunrise's take on the "armored heroes" concept that Saint Seiya made popular, but replacing the Greek mythology veneer with a Japanese Samurai look.
-North American fans might have some nostalgia for this series as Ronin Warriors, the name it had during its edited TV run back in 1995-1996 as well as a Toonami run in 1999.
-Bandai Entertainment actually gave this show a DVD release from 2002-2003, but in an interesting twist Bandai actually released both versions on the same disc; Side A was the uncut Samurai Troopers while Side B was the edited Ronin Warriors.
+1988-1989's Yoroiden/Legendary Armor Samurai Trooper was Sunrise's take on the "armored heroes" concept that Saint Seiya made popular, but replacing the Greek mythology veneer with a Japanese Samurai motif.
+North American fans might have some nostalgia for this series as Ronin Warriors, the name it had during its edited TV run back in 1995-1996, as well as a Toonami run in 1999.
+Bandai Entertainment actually gave this show a DVD release from 2002-2003, but in an interesting twist Bandai actually released both versions on the same disc; Side A was the uncut, sub-only Samurai Troopers, while Side B was the edited, dub-only Ronin Warriors.
 These DVDs, as well as the complete collection from 2004, are hard to get in complete for a good price (once again!), so it would be neat to see Daisuki stream this show.
 Hell, it would be even better if Daisuki streamed both versions, if only for the nostalgia!